Institute of Science and Technology Austria: First Evaluation

-According to the law, the institute is required to undergo an international and independent evaluation every four years.
-In January 2011, the Scientific Board organized the first independent evaluation of the new institute.
-The review panel consisted of six scientists who also had considerable experience in science management.
+As per the regulations, the institute is mandated to undergo an international and independent evaluation every four years.
+In January 2011, the Scientific Board coordinated the inaugural independent evaluation of the institute.
+The review panel comprised six scientists with substantial experience in both scientific research and science management.
 The reviewers included two Nobel laureates and former or current presidents of distinguished research institutions.
 The panel broadly represented the natural and engineering sciences beyond the research areas that were present at ISTA at the time.

 In March 2011, the evaluation committee came to the result that ISTA is on its way to becoming a leading research institution with an international reputation and that the institute is about to set new benchmarks for both research and training that will not only be important on the national level but also within Europe generally and even more widely.
 The committee pointed out that the trajectory of development of all the elements of ISTA is towards making an organization of clear excellence that will be recognized throughout the world, but continued governmental support is a necessary condition.